maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x0E DOT-DISABLE
 The control character DOT-DISABLE disables dot replacement.
-See Model section for details (see also [DOT-ENABLE](#0x0f-dot-enable)).
+See [Model](#model) section for details (see also [DOT-ENABLE](#0x0f-dot-enable)).
+In summary:  all `.` characters will be rendered in their own 7-segment unit according to the font.

 By default dot replacement is enabled.